-- Section 117: allows the informal questioning of the parties;
+- Section 117, which allows the informal questioning of the parties;

-- Section 118: allows inspections of persons and objects to be ordered;
+- Section 118, which allows inspections of persons and objects to be ordered;

-- Sections 61 and 191: allow the court to request expert opinions;
+- Sections 61 and 191, which allow the court to request expert opinions;

-- Section 257: allows the court to summon a witness who has been mentioned by another witness;
+- Section 257, which allows the court to summon a witness who has been mentioned by another witness; and

-- Section 281 ter: allows a general court (tribunale) sitting with a single judge to order the taking of witness evidence if the parties’ account of the facts mentions individuals who would appear to be acquainted with the facts.
+- Section 281-ter, which allows a general court (tribunale) sitting with a single judge to order the taking of witness evidence if the parties’ account of the facts mentions individuals who would appear to be acquainted with the facts.

-In labour disputes, the principle that the scope of the proceedings is determined by the parties is replaced by a system marked by inquisitorial elements, specifically under the following provisions:
+In labour disputes, the principle that the scope of the proceedings is determined by the parties may be replaced by a system marked by inquisitorial elements, specifically under the following provisions:

-- Section 420: provides for the free questioning of the parties during the hearing on the case;
+- Section 420, which provides for the free questioning of the parties during the hearing on the case; and

 2.2 If the application of a party concerning the taking of evidence is approved, what steps follow?